-Disclaimer This case study is provided for informational purposes only.
-No representation or warranty express or implied, is made or intended by DYNO NOBEL INC. / DYNO NOBEL ASIA PACIFIC PTY LIMITED or its affiliates as to the applicability of any procedures to any particular situation or circumstance or as to the completeness or accuracy of any information contained herein and, to the maximum extent permitted by law, each of them expressly disclaims any and all liability arising from the use of this document or the information contained herein..
-User assumes sole responsibility for all results and consequences of such use.
+Disclaimer: This case study is provided for informational purposes only.
+No representation or warranty is made or intended by Dyno Nobel or its affiliates as to the applicability of any procedures to any particular situation or circumstance or as to the completeness or accuracy of any information contained herein, and, to the full extent permitted by law, Dyno Nobel expressly disclaims any liability arising from the use of this document or the information contained herein.
+User assumes sole responsibility for all results and consequences. © 2020 Dyno Nobel